 - Door Decorator: Recruit one of your artistic parents to create seasonal/thematic doors throughout the year that correlate with your learning targets.
 Encourage the parent to find ways to have the students contribute to the door décor somehow.
 This visual for learning will mean more that way.

 - Fun Philanthropy: Are any of your parents connected to charitable organizations?
 With their help, have students make and sell something to raise funds for a reputable cause.
-See a special project my class did here.

 - Pinteresty Parent: Share your Pinterest page and a curriculum pacing guide with a crafty parent and have him/her send you pins tied to current learning topics.
 When you see a winning idea, invite the parent in to assist with the carry-out to avoid yet another epic Pinterest fail ( I speak from experience).